July 15, 2026

 Operating income includes depreciation, which reduces your reported profitability.
 EBITDA, short for earnings before interest, taxes, depreciation, and amortization, is another accounting metric often used to evaluate operational performance.
 It provides a clearer view of financial results by excluding non-cash expenses like depreciation and amortization.

-Accounting for depreciation varies across industries based on how assets support day-to-day operations.
-Below are three common scenarios to keep in mind.
+Accounting for depreciation varies across industries based on how assets support day-to-day operations:

 Manufacturing